yashikanand/copy-cat/README.md

 It is a copy cat challenge where I copied the screenshot layout provided in the source folder.
 This code is built on HTML for creating webpage and CSS for styling the webpage without using any framework.

+The html code is built with semantic elements keeping accessability in mind.
+The layout is designed for different devices and divided into 2 different range of width -

+1. Less than 768px (for small, mid size mobiles and tablets).
+2. 768px or more (for big tablets, landscape orientation and desktops).

 ### How to use?

 To download this code, you can choose one of the following options -